Code-the-Dream-School/react-guidebook/README.md

 ### :thinking: Questions

 Use this time to answer students questions from the lesson materials and assignments.
 Remember to incorporate teaching strategies:

-  - Think aloud: Narrate your thinking to show students how developers approach problems.
+  - **Think aloud**: Narrate your thinking to show students how developers approach problems.
 For example, “When I saw this problem, I decided to approach it by…”
-  - Use positive narration.
+  - Use **positive narration**.
 For example, “I appreciate that Raheem has his camera on today” or “That was an excellent question."
-  - Warm call on students or practice popcorn calling (students can ask another student for help) if participation is low.
+  - **Warm call** on students or **practice popcorn calling** (students can ask another student for help) if participation is low.

 ### :telescope: Looking Ahead

-XXX
+Next week, we will add an unordered list to our to-do app.

 ### :nerd_face: Mentor Session Report Form